prateeeksagar/FlightsandSearchService/README.md

+# Project Title: Airline Reservation System

-# Welcome to flighs and Search mircro service functionality using nodejs
+# Welcome to the flight and Search service built by using nodeJS
+(Note: This is one of the repositories of the Airline Reservation Backend System.
+Please check other repository i.e. AUTHSERVICE which handles all the authentications)

 # project setup

     -clone the project into your local
-    -execute `npm install` on the same path as of your root directory of the download project -Create a `.env` file in the root directory and add the following enviornment variables
+    -execute `npm install` on the same path as your root directory of the download project -Create a `.env` file in the root directory and add the following environment variables
     -       `PORT=3000`
-    -Inside the `src/config` folder create a new file `config.json` and then the following peice of json
+    -Inside the `src/config` folder create a new file `config.json` and then the following piece of JSON

 ```
 {